 To paraphrase Marty McFly, Deep Space Nine was pretty heavy.
 After spending the customary-for-a-Star-Trek-show first two seasons figuring everything out, it grew into a heavily serialized WWII parable with the Federation, Klingons, and eventually Romulans the Allied Forces and the Cardassians, Dominion, and Breen as the Axis Powers.
 There simply was not a whole lot of time for romantic relationships, and when they did they tended not to waste time in presenting male or females in skimpy clothing for no good reason.

-If there was an episode set on the pleasure planet Risa then you might see some women in somewhat standard bikinis, as with Chase Masterson below:
+If there was an episode set on the pleasure planet Risa then you might see some women in somewhat standard bikinis or bathing suits, as with Chase Masterson below:

 Heck, even when they did Mirror Universe episodes in which Kira’s evil, sexually aggressive and usually lesbian counterpart was bringing her milkshake to the yard she was typically covered head to toe in leather.
 If we were on the Holodeck, the characters might be allowed to loosen up, but still not shown in anything especially egregious as seen below: